sdthomas91/n-g-spmu/README.md

 ### Future Features

 - Features to be implemented that do not fall within the scope of this project:

   - Online booking option - for now it will be a contact form
   - Sign up/Register capabilities that allow users to create an account for easier future use
   - Interactive feedback widget that allows clients to view and leave feedback directly from the site

+- Features to be added that are outside of the timeframe for this project
+  - Review carousel - to fulfil user goal of viewing reviews to build trust.
+For now, will link to socials to show results and build trust as well as including the gallery to show work/results.

 ## Technologies Used